Honey Petal Plants

 Habitat: dry fields and open or dapple-shaded woodlands

 More: Very attractive to pollinators, persistent attractive leaves at ground-cover height.
 This is another waaaaaay underutilized native plant.
 Perhaps because of its unfortunate name?
 As you can see from the basic information, it is extremely adaptable.
 I have been saying when in doubt plant a strawberry or a violet and I am going to add Penstemon hirsutus to the list of no-brainer native plants.
+The flower is sweet in small posies.

 Nursery: Van Berkum